apache/iceberg/format/spec.md

 As a semi-structured type, there are important differences between variant and Iceberg's other types:
 1. Variant arrays are similar to lists, but may contain any variant value rather than a fixed element type.
 2. Variant objects are similar to structs, but may contain variable fields identified by name and field values may be any variant value rather than a fixed field type.
-3. Variant primitives are narrower than Iceberg's primitive types: time, timestamp_ns, timestamptz_ns, uuid and fixed(L) are not supported.
+3. Variant primitives are narrower than Iceberg's primitive types: time, timestamp_ns, timestamptz_ns, uuid, and fixed(L) are not supported.

 #### Primitive Types